Figure - Alexander Fleming's Penicillin Culture: Sir Alexander Fleming discovered penicillin at St. Mary's in 1928.

 From 1997 merger to the present

 - 1997 - Imperial College School of Medicine formed.
 In 1997 the Imperial College School of Medicine was formed, the product of a series of mergers with leading London medical schools.
+See an archive of the original IC Reporter article from July 1997 discussing this new merger.

 - 2001 - Faculty structure introduced.
 In May 2001, the College organises its departments into a new Faculty structure, and the new Faculty of Medicine is formed.